Updated: Feb 4

 Did it work?
 Yes it did, but it didn't happen overnight, it took a couple of years before I started seeing the healing I wanted.

 While the emotions were intense, in the moment I didn't realize that they were preparing me for my purpose.
 That is the beauty of difficult times in life, sometimes we want to avoid them, resist them and wish they didn't exist.
-But that is the beauty of our trials they prepare us for our future.
+But our trials prepare us for our future.

 While I was feeling anxious and nervous all the time, I was still determined to figure out my purpose in life.
 I knew I was passionate about health and wellness but I had a lot of self-doubt and I didn't have the confidence I needed to believe that it was my life purpose.
 I thought this can't be what I love and if it is how can I ever make a living out of it.
 I mean the sabotaging thoughts were REAL!
 It was very difficult to figure out what I wanted to do in life because I didn't know myself enough.
 I really had to dig deep and figure out what my values were, what I enjoyed doing, etc. The sabotaging thoughts prevented me from going for my dreams.